 The Mulholland family lived in a duplex home at 532 – 1st Ave West, and because Esther didn’t drive, each night after closing they would all walk home.

 According to granddaughter Leslie Pannell Stockdale, “the grocery store enabled the Mulholland family to survive at a very tough time losing their husband, father, and breadwinner to cancer in 1940.
 It was their livelihood and glued them together as a family.
 It was a lot of hard work but was always seen as a fun and social center for the family.”

 The Mulholland family ran the store until the early 50’s when it was sold.
-Leslie Stockdale finds a pleasant coincidence that at the same time they started welcoming grandchildren to the family.
+Leslie Stockdale finds it a pleasant coincidence that at the same time the Mulhollands started welcoming grandchildren to the family.